Command Line Interface (CLI)¶

-- ImportError: No module named fanstatic (or other
+- ImportError: No module named webassets (or other

 Running ckan commands provided by extensions¶

-If you’re trying to run a CKAN command provided by an extension that you’ve installed and you’re getting an error like Command ‘foo’ not known even though you’ve activated your virtualenv and changed to the ckan directory, this is because you need to run the extension’s ckan commands from the extension’s source directory not CKAN’s source directory.
-For example:
+If you’re trying to run a CKAN command provided by an extension that you’ve installed and you’re getting an error like Command ‘foo’ not known even though you’ve activated your virtualenv, make sure that you have added the relevant plugin to the ckan.plugins setting in the ini file.

 Wrong config file path¶